KarthigaKM/KARTHIGAKM_PORTFOLIO/README.md

   * Streamlit: For building the interactive web application.
   * MongodB : For storing extracted youtube datas ina data lake.
   * MYSQL : For Migrating stoed data into Data Warehouse.
+  * Pandas : For data manipulation and preprocessing.
 # Steps:
 # Install and Import Necessary Libraries:
   * Ensure all required libraries, such as Streamlit, pymongo, and MySQL Connector, are installed and imported to set up the development environment.